nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+This product is for private nurses to help manage the details and needs of their patients.

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of patient contacts
+* wants to be able to view patient's needs at a glance
+* prefer to have quick access to details of patient's contacts and their needs.
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: Allows private nurses to manage different detail-sensitive tasks for specific patients in a more organized manner.

 ### User stories